 - Minimum of 10 years’ experience relevant experience in MEL for USAID-funded large-scale health programs of a similar size; including scaling up digital integration and dashboards for immediate and actionable updates for rapid follow up and resolution.

 What would get us excited?

-- Demonstrated skills in effectively negotiating with host governments, donors, other USAID projects, international and local organizations, and partners.
+- Demonstrated experience working in partnership with host governments, international donors, and implementing partners.